-To buy bitcoin you can use standard payment methods include bank transfers, credit cards, cash or paypal.
+To buy bitcoin you can use standard payment methods including bank transfers, credit cards, cash or Paypal.
 They all have their pros and cons.
 Bank transfers are slower compared to other methods; credit cards have high transaction fees, paypal has transaction limits, and cash does not get the best exchange rates.
 The following figure will give you the brief overview of the ways you could buy cryptocurrency and the possible payment methods.

 The best way to start buying coins is by opening a wallet with one of the large cryptocurrency exchange websites.
 To open an account each user needs to provide an official document ID.
-At the exchange you can buy most of the popular coins and hold them in the same wallet.
+At the exchange, you can buy most of the popular coins and hold them in the same wallet.
 It is convenient and will save you a lot of time.
-The type of wallet is called an online wallet and people rely on the exchange to keep their funds safe.
+The type of wallet is called an online wallet, and people rely on the exchange to keep their funds safe.
 After you bought your first bitcoin or any other cryptocurrency, you should consider transferring the funds to a more secure wallet, which is controlled only by you.
 There are different ways you can purchase cryptocurrency.
 For the sake of simplicity let’s concentrate on Bitcoin.

 - Coinbase is the most popular Bitcoin online exchange in the US.
 It operates in a number of European countries as well and provides best in class user experience and usability.
 It should be pointed out that Coinbase is one of the few exchanges which insures all the funds stored on its platform.
 In the case of a security breach, the insurance policy should cover the losses.
 The company offers a mobile app as well.
 You can purchase Bitcoin via bank wire or a credit card.